Washington DC metro is area is a unique place. I know because I grew up there with the Washington Monument as a backdrop.

 Federal/government – it’s obvious that many migrate from around the country to the DC area to work on The Hill.
 If you want to learn how lawmaking is done, DC is the city to be in.

-Full of movers and shaker politicians, it’s also a popular legal town full of attorneys.
-You won’t see much dress-down attire as you will in the suburbs where you see casual or business casual dress.
+Full of movers and shaker politicians, the Washington DC area is also a popular legal town full of attorneys.

 Education – The area has plenty of higher-education opportunities.
-Besides working for some of the larger universities in the areas such as Georgetown, George Washington, George Mason, and American University, there are many opportunities for those in the area to add certifications and higher learning specialization skills to their resume.
+Besides working for some of the larger universities in the areas such as Georgetown, George Washington, George Mason, and American University, there are many opportunities for those in the area to add certifications and higher learning specialization skills to resumes.

-The Washington DC metro area is different in that getting specialized certifications or earning higher education degrees is a common norm, as most do at some point.
+The Washington DC metro area is different in that getting specialized certifications or earning higher education degrees is a common norm as most do at some point on a work career route.

 Those who do, usually go to school at night or on weekends.
 Learning in a graduate master’s program is optimized because what is learned in school is applied in their current job place and work (and not as theory).